isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-raspberry-pi-retro-game-console/index.md

 If your
-[Raspberry Pi SD card](https://pestpolicy.com/best-sd-card-for-[raspberry-pi-3](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)/) is above 32 GB, you'll need to format to�FAT32 so that it can work with the retro games you'll install.�As I had outlined earlier
+[Raspberry Pi SD card](https://pestpolicy.com/best-sd-card-for-[raspberry-pi-3](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)/) is above 32 GB, you'll need to format toFAT32 so that it can work with the retro games you'll install.As I had outlined earlier
 , all SD cards bigger than 32GB will have the SDXC card, which is not compatible with NOOBS.
 Therefore, to use such as 64GB and above SD card in [Raspberry](https://pestpolicy.com/best-os-for-raspberry-pi-3/) Pi, you'll need to format the card to the exFAT filesystem.